Mauryanx/DataVisGradProject/README.md

 - All supporting JavaScript and CSS files (`runtime.js`, `inspector.css`, etc.)
 - Precomputed JSON data files (`agent142_calendar.json` and `agent142_gaps.json`)
 - The adapted Observable runtime and plot libraries
+- Contains code for the Calender Plot not allowed to be visualized publicly on the dashboard.

 ---